szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Show projects at the top of the conversation list``: Keeps project containers grouped before ordinary conversations in the left conversation list.
 Disable it to let projects follow the normal list ordering.
 Default: True.

-* ``Show date separators in the context list``: Groups ordinary conversations under relative age/date headers in the context list, making older items easier to scan.
+* ``Show date separators in the conversation list``: Groups ordinary conversations under relative age/date headers in the context list, making older items easier to scan.
 Disable it to display a continuous list without those separators.
 Default: True.

-* ``Show date separators in projects in the context list``: Groups conversations inside each project under relative age/date headers.
+* ``Show date separators in projects in the conversation list``: Groups conversations inside each project under relative age/date headers.
 Default: False.

-* ``Show date separators in pinned items in the context list``: Adds relative age/date headers within the pinned-conversations area.
+* ``Show date separators in pinned conversations``: Adds relative age/date headers within the pinned-conversations area.
 Default: False.

 * ``Search conversation content as well as titles``: Extends conversation-list search from titles/metadata to the text of stored messages.
 This finds more matches but can require more work on large histories.
 Default: True.